An Insight of Influencer Marketing

 It is also a very people-centric marketing strategy.
 A beauty blogger marketing beauty products on YouTube is expected to be followed by people who are potential buyers of beauty products.

 An influencer for a particular product can be someone who is famous among his followers for something that aligns with the product.
-For example a food blogger can be approached for marketing of a café or restaurant.
-Depending on the reach of the product that the brand expects, type of influencer can be chosen.
+For example, a food blogger can be approached for the marketing of a café or restaurant.
+Depending on the reach of the product that the brand expects, the type of influencer can be chosen.

 Difference Between Mega and Micro Influencers?

 1. Mega influencers being high-end celebrities who have 500k+ followers, they get paid the highest for endorsing a product on their social media.
 Being an influencer is their secondary source of income.